Are Plastic Toys Safe?

 In October 2017, the Consumer Product Safety Commission voted to ban five more harmful phthalate chemicals from plastic used in children’s toys after a lawsuit brought by the Natural Resources Defense Council, the Environmental Justice Health Alliance and Breast Cancer Prevention Partners.

-One of the safest plastics for toys is polypropylene.
+While still not as good as non-plastic toys, one of the safest plastics for toys is polypropylene.
 Polypropylene is heat resistant and is unlikely to leach even when exposed to warm or hot water.
 It’s also approved for use with food and beverage storage.

 A Word About LEGOs